Private Internet Access Review 2020

 Yes, I recommend Private Internet Access.

-Considering the fact that it is quite affordable, has a large server network, good logging policy, and extremely smooth VPN apps, PIA is certainly a VPN worth its salt.
+Considering the fact that it is quite affordable, has a large number of servers, good logging policy, and extremely smooth VPN apps, PIA is certainly a VPN worth it’s salt.

 Looking for alternatives?
 See VPN reviews 2020 page for a detailed evaluation of over 150 other providers.